Michiepaiper/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9. Its important to Learn our times table hence why i have written a function that prints the 9 times table, starting with 0.

+10. a+b : This is a function that adds two integers and returns the result